zrakhimov/data-warehousing/README.md

 * When two business processes use the exact same product dimension with the same keys, they use a **conformed dimension**
 * Conformed dimensions are the cornerstone of the **enterprise-enabled DW/BI system**
 * This kind of analysis involving data from more than one business process is called drill accross
+* Example:
+ - A dimension such as product will be used in both the retail sales and the store inventory dimensional models
+ - Because they are exactly the same products, both models must use the same dimensions with the same keys to reliably support true cross-business process analysis.
+* This kind of analysis involving data from more than one business process is called **drill accross**

 ![Alt](week-2/images/basic-dimensional-model.png)